Angela Merkel and Boris Johnson: too different for personal warmth | DW | 01.07.2021

 In what's liable to give both leaders a pang of deja vu after the past five years or so, the meeting will take place amid a temporary truce in the latest unresolved Brexit-related dispute, this time over exports of cold meats from Great Britain to Northern Ireland.

-But for Simon Usherwood, a close observer of the Brexit process, EU member states have so far left this issue completely in the lap of the European Commission.
+But for Simon Usherwood, a close observer of the Brexit process, Eureopan Union member states have so far left this issue completely in the lap of the European Commission.
 He expects the talks to look to build on areas of direct bilateral cooperation with clear shared goals.

-"What was really interesting for me was that this week, you also had the bilateral agreement between Germany and the UK on security cooperation, which suggests a willingness where there's a common cause to move things ahead.
-Also in NATO, the revival of that post-Trump: the British and the Germans have worked together well on that front.
+"What was really interesting for me was that this week, you also had the bilateral agreement between Germany and the United Kingdom on security cooperation, which suggests a willingness where there's a common cause to move things ahead.
+Also in NATO, the revival of that, post-Trump: The British and the Germans have worked together well on that front.
 And Brexit, to some extent, is parked to one side," Usherwood says.

 The 20-point bilateral agreement affirms the UK and Germany's commitment to the "strategic unity of Europe," also describing NATO as "the cornerstone of Euro-Atlantic security," with both sides pledging: "We remain jointly committed to NATO-EU cooperation."